dusieq95/discordbot/README.md

  **Configure Environment Variables**

-- In the repo folder, create a file named `.env` (if it doesn’t exist).
+- In the repo folder, rename `test.env` to `.env` (if it doesn’t exist create one).

-- Open `.env` in your text editor and add:
+- Open `.env` in your text editor and Replace each placeholder in quotes with your actual values.

 ```ini
 SHAPES_API_KEY="your_shapesinc_api_key_here"